 More details can be found in our:

 Every year we undertake a programme of safety inspections covering the whole road network.
-Our busiest footways are also inspected and more details can be found in our Road Asset Safety Inspection Manual [483kb].
+Our busiest footways are also inspected and more details can be found in our.
 In addition reactive inspections are undertaken when we are made aware of defects by members of the public.

 Automated condition surveys are undertaken in line with the Scottish Road Maintenance Condition Survey programme.
 These are supplemented by visual surveys and the information is used in developing our maintenance programme.